 You head to the the weight lift area and you grab…

 Probably a 5kg weight for each arm to train your biceps?
 Depends, right?

 That’s the whole point.
 No one in their right mind starts lifting a ton of weight on their first day.

 You build muscle over time.

 And when you make a jump in the amount of weight you’re lifting, a friend is there by your side to help you lift it.
 Just to make sure you don’t harm yourself.

 My question is: why are physical and emotional growth seen differently?

 For a 5 year old kid, a friend who refuses to play with them for whatever reason, is probably as tough as your boss telling you you’re not doing your job properly when you’ve been giving it your all.

-If we relate this to the gym analogy, see the kid as someone who barely started their training comparing to the guy who goes 3x a week for the past year.
+If we relate this to the gym analogy, we can see the kid as someone who barely started their training compared to the guy who has been going 3x a week for the past year.

 Over time you’re strengthening your emotional muscles.
-And whatever things happen to you in life also strengthens those muscles as well.
+And whatever things happen to you in life strengthen those muscles as well.